Taking Diagnosis to a New Level

 Our dedicated team of board-certified hematopathologists performs stateof-the-art integrated diagnostic hematopathology—essential to diagnosing and classifying hematolymphoid neoplasms according to the most recent WHO classification.

 Pathology is not just looking at cells under the microscope anymore.
-The integrated diagnostic approach is based on comprehensive clinical, morphologic, immunophenotypic, cytogenetic and molecular genetic studies of lymph node, bone marrow, blood and other extranodal and extramedullary tissue samples. —George Deeb, MD, Assistant Professor, Director of Hematopathology, Department of Pathology & Laboratory Medicine; and Associate Director, Flow and Image Cytometry
+The integrated diagnostic approach is based on comprehensive clinical, morphologic, immunophenotypic, cytogenetic and molecular genetic studies of lymph node, bone marrow, blood and other extranodal and extramedullary tissue samples. —George Deeb, MD, Associate Professor of Oncology, Director of Hematopathology, Department of Pathology & Laboratory Medicine; and Associate Director, Flow and Image Cytometry

 Hematopathologists work closely with the Lymphoma clinical team and with other ancillary laboratories at RPCI to expedite prompt, comprehensive assessments.
 The ancillary laboratories incorporate the following: